Mangrove Forest Importance

-Mangrove forests can be found around the world in the tropics and in subtropical areas.
+Mangrove forests can be found throughout the world in the tropics and in subtropical areas.
 Typically, you will find mangrove forests between 25° N and 25° S of the Equator.
 Mangroves can’t withstand freezing temperatures so are limited to areas within these latitudes.

-As of 2000, the total area covered by mangrove forests around the world is 53,200 square miles.
+As of 2000, the total area covered by mangrove forests around the world was 53,200 square miles.
 The largest mangrove forest in the world is called The Sundarbans and exists on the delta of Ganges, Brahmaputra, and Meghna rivers in India.

 How are mangrove forests useful to man?

 The mangrove forests in Costa Rica are significant biomes creating highly unique and productive ecosystems.
 The mangroves provide several useful goods and services to humans, including: